gabrielrom/vaivoa-challenge/README.md

 * .NET Core SDK (3.1)

 ## Advices
-This application is using Docker and Docker Compose to create a container with postgres database, so you dont need to have installed on your computer posgres.
+This application is using Docker and Docker Compose to create a container with postgres database, so you dont need to have installed on your computer postgres.

 ## Run application
 ```sh